scenerystack/community/docs/reference/api/scenery/Reader.md

 # Reader

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/accessibility/reader/Reader.js](https://github.com/phetsims/scenery/blob/main/js/accessibility/reader/Reader.js) for the most up-to-date information.

 ## Overview

 A reader of text content for accessibility.
 This takes a Cursor reads its output.
 This prototype